Pyshou/MD-FEP_parallel_Q5/6_prep_submit_and_analyze_FEP/README.md

 ## **3. Checking data integrity after job completion **

-You can use a bash loop like that:
+You can use a bash loop like that to list unfinished or problematic simulations:

 ```for fold in $(ls -d A_to_B/*/md_step*/md_rs*/dc*/); do nb=$(tail $fold/dc*log | grep "terminated normally" | wc -l); if [ $nb -eq 0 ]; then echo $fold" is not finished!"; fi; done```